ihatesudo/stoplight.io/netlify/case-studies/nutanix-testimonial-stoplight.md

   image: /images/writing-docs-part-two.jpeg
   twitter:
     description: >-
-      Learn from Ben Colborn, Direct of Technical Publications, how Nutanix used Stoplight to scale the number of services that they could support.
+      Learn from Ben Colborn, Director of Technical Publications, how Nutanix used Stoplight to scale the number of services that they could support.
     title: Nutanix Testimonial | Stoplight
     image: /images/writing-docs-part-two.jpeg
     username: '@stoplightio'